 Note: If you press Ctrl+A before the selected drives are ready, an Unexpected SCSI Command Failure screen might appear.
-Restart the server and watch the SCSISelect messages as each drive spins up.
+Restart the server/workstation and watch the SCSISelect messages as each drive spins up.
 After the drive that you want to view or format spins up, press Ctrl+A.

-Using the Preboot eXecution Environment boot agent utility program
+Using the PXE boot agent utility program

-The Preboot eXecution Environment (PXE) boot agent is a built-in, menu-driven configuration utility program that you can use to:
+The PXE Boot Agent Utility program is a built-in, menu-driven configuration utility program that you can use to: